Digital healthcare in Finland

 1. The Finnish ecosystem

-The first stakeholder to know in the Finnish ecosystem is the Finnish Chamber of Commerce.
-Once you have registered with them, you will have access to all of the country's services.
+The first player to know in the Finnish ecosystem is the Finnish Chamber of Commerce.
+Once you've registered with them, you'll have access to all Finnish services.

-There are two leading institutions for eHealth innovation in Finland that bring together stakeholders in the Finnish ecosystem.
+There are two leading institutions for digital health innovation in Finland that bring together stakeholders in the Finnish ecosystem.

 -